Sparks0219/Path_Visualizer/README.md

 - the useState() hook to store and update variables regarding nodes such as whether they were weighted, walls, etc.
 - the useEffect() hook to allow/disallow weighted nodes depending on what algorithm is picked
 - the useTimeout() hook to create the animation for the pathfinding algorrithms
-- Conditional Rendering show/hide the tutorial page and enabling dynamic styles for the node colors
+- Conditional Rendering to show/hide the tutorial page and enabling dynamic styles for the node colors

 ## Try it here!
 https://sparks0219-path-visualizer.netlify.app